richmondu/libfaceid/README.md

 For example, upon detecting person arrival, it can be set to say 'Hello <Name>, welcome back...'.
 Upon departure, it can be set to say 'Goodbye <Name>, see you again soon...'.
 It can be used in smart homes, office lobbies, luxury hotel rooms, and modern airports.

+#### Face Enrollment

+- For each person who registers/enrolls to the system, create an audio file "Name.wav" for some input text such as "Hello <Name>".

+#### Face Identification

+- When a person is identified to be part of the database, we play the corresponding audio file "Name.wav".